Most Effective Yoga to Lose Belly Fat

 - With an exhale, relax your legs.
 Inhale and sit up, then.

-- Helps strengthen muscles of the back and abdomen.
+- It helps strengthen muscles of the back and abdomen

 - Raise your chest and enable your shoulders to roll on your back.
 Let your head hang behind you, but watch your neck, carefully.